Drucilla K. Barker: University of South Carolina

-At the start of the 2006-2007 academic year, Barker was named the Director of the Women's Studies Program at the University of South Carolina.
+At the start of the 2006–2007 academic year, Barker was named the Director of the Women's Studies Program at the University of South Carolina.
 She was the third overall director of the program and the first Director not internal to the University system.
 Barker would oversee the name and focus change for the program to the Women's and Gender Studies program.
-She would expand community engagement, increase the number of cross-appointed faculty, and increase course offerings - going from a undergraduate minor and graduate certificate to an undergraduate major, undergraduate minor, and graduate certificate.
+She would expand community engagement, increase the number of cross-appointed faculty, and increase course offerings – going from a undergraduate minor and graduate certificate to an undergraduate major, undergraduate minor, and graduate certificate.

 At the University of South Carolina, Barker was appointed as a Professor of Anthropology and Women's and Gender Studies.
 Although an Economist by training, she was tenured in the College of Arts and Sciences.

 Barker served as the Director of Women's and Gender Studies until 2014, when she stepped down and returned to the faculty for health reasons.
 She remained a tenured faculty.

 Contributions to science

 Barker was a second-wave feminist.
 She was one of the first-wave of feminist economist.
 She is wildly recognized as one of the founders of the field of feminist economist.
 She contributed heavily to the merger of feminism, gender studies, and economics as an area of inquiry - paving the way for future generations of scholars.
 She was regularly sought after for comments on the state of women in South Carolina.

 She is particularly known for her contributions and recognition as caregiving and women's work as a form of capital and labor through an intersectional lens.
 She also contributed a Marxist perspective to political labor and capital.

 Her work is often cited in scholarship of labor and work.
 The University of Washington named their labor series the Drucilla K. Marker Memorial Series in recognition of her contributions to the field.

-She was the author or editor of over 10 books and 22 book chapters or articles.
+She was the author or editor of more than 10 books and 22 book chapters or articles.